-The UP Trango XC2 is a very strong paraglider, and flying all the usual SIV and acro manoeuvres will not normally pose a structural problem.
-However, frequent acro training does accelerate the ageing process dramatically, and UP recommends having wings that are often used for acro or SIV-type manoeuvres subjected to check-ups at shorter intervals than normally stipulated.
+The UP Ascent3 is a very strong paraglider, and flying all the usual SIV and acro manoeuvres will not normally pose a structural problem.
+However, frequent acro training does accelerate the ageing dramatically, process and recommends having wings that are often used for acro or SIV-type manoeuvres subjected to checkups at shorter intervals than normally stipulated.